 Trial Separation

 Many couples in troubled relationships will take time out from the relationship to determine if ending the relationship is the best course of action.
-Trial separations can provide space to evaluate the consequences and benefits of a divorce.
+Trial separations can provide space to evaluate the potential consequences and benefits of a divorce.

 Living Apart